sdelsuquet/homelab/README.md

-# homelab
+# Homelab
-## Concept
-The goal is to automate 3 locals VM (called workers).
+The goal is to build a Kubernetes local cluster with 3 VMs.

-## Coming soon
+I use Terraform to create VMs with [libvirt](https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs) provider.
-Currently, I only use Ansible to create and delete a file in remote hosts. (more concrete tasks will be defined)
+I use Ansible to automate VMs updates, SSH and Kubernetes setup.

-I plan to use:
-- Podman (will try it instead of Docker)
-- Kubernetes (or k3s)
-- Zabbix
-- Helm
+## Unimplemented
+❌ Containers (Docker or Podman)
+❌ VMs Monitoring (Prometheus/Grafana or Zabbix)
+❌ Logs monitoring (Depends on VMs monitoring tools)